Fontys University of Applied Sciences: Eindhoven

-Fontys International Campus Eindhoven is located in the South-East of the Netherlands.
+Fontys International Campus Eindhoven is located in the south-east of the Netherlands.

 Tilburg

 Fontys has three locations in Tilburg.

 Fontys International Campus Stappegoor is located on the southern outskirts of the city.
 The campus population consists of diverse students, ranging from Economics students to Software engineering students.

 Fontys School of Fine and Performing Arts (Dutch: Fontys Hogeschool voor de Kunsten – FHK) groups all educational programs in the visual and performing arts under the same roof in a building known as the Kunstkluster ('Art cluster') located in the centre of the city.

 The Fontys Academy of Journalism (Dutch: Fontys Hogeschool voor Journalistiek – FHJ) is located in the Professor Gimbrèrelaan, in the west of the city, and is one of the four journalism schools in the Netherlands.
+It is one of the four journalism schools in the Netherlands.
+Founded in 1980 as the Academy of Journalism and Public Relations, the school had a Catholic background in its early years, although students and teachers have always doubted the existence of Catholic journalism.
+Several years ago the school joined Fontys Hogescholen, a community of higher vocational schools in the south of the Netherlands, and was given its current name.
+The FHJ-building is located in the west of Tilburg, at the Gimbrerelaan.
+The FHJ houses studios for radio and television, as well as a printing press for internal publications.
+Students can choose various majors, including audiovisual journalism, newspaper and magazine journalism and corporate journalism.
+In 2005, the academy celebrated its 25th anniversary, organizing several conferences on the future of journalism in the Netherlands.

 Venlo

 Fontys Venlo is a young campus with an old history.
 At first, the Venlo University of Applied Sciences was established on the grounds of the former country estate De Wylderbeek (whose forest still contains protected artifacts from Roman times).
-In the late 1990s, the institution joined the growing Fontys network.
-Several renovations and expansions helped the campus buildings ("which were originally build by a congregation of nuns in 1965") remain "state of the art on the inside and outside".
-Today, the campus houses three institutes: Fontys Teacher Training Academy (FHKE), Fontys University of Applied Sciences for Technology and Logistics (FHTenL) and Fontys International Business School (FIBS).
+In the late 1990s, the institution joined the Fontys network.
+Several renovations and expansions helped the campus buildings ("which were originally built by a congregation of nuns in 1965") remain "state of the art on the inside and outside".
+Today, the campus houses three institutes: Fontys Teacher Training Academy (FKE), Fontys Technology and Logistics (FTenL) and Fontys International Business Studies (FIBS).

 Although Venlo's city centre was rebuilt after the Second World War, it has buildings dating back to the 14th century.
 The city retained the historical significance of its monuments and old facades.
-Ald Weishoes (Old Orphanage), Romerhoes (Romer House), the Stadhuis (City Hall) and the St. Martinuskerk (St. Martin's Church) are just some of the many historic buildings in Venlo's city centre.
+Ald Weishoes (Old Orphanage), Romerhoes (Roman House), the Stadhuis (City Hall) and the St. Martinuskerk (St. Martin's Church) are just some of the many historic buildings in Venlo's city centre.
 From 2013 to 2015, together with The Hague, Venlo was chosen to have the "best city centre in The Netherlands".

-Both, the close location to the river Meuse (one of three major rivers in the Netherlands) and Germany make Venlo one of Europe's most important logistics hotspots.
+Both the location on the River Meuse and its close distance to Germany make Venlo one of Europe's most important logistics hotspots.
 It is accessible via six surrounding airports: Eindhoven Airport, Maastricht Aachen Airport, Düsseldorf Airport, Weeze Airport, Cologne Bonn Airport and Dortmund Airport.